-If your healthcare provider suspects chronic hepatitis B, he or she may take a small tissue sample (biopsy) from your liver with a needle.
-These samples are checked under a microscope to find out the type of liver disease and how severe it is.
+If your healthcare provider suspects chronic hepatitis B, they may take a small tissue sample (biopsy) from your liver with a needle.
+These samples are checked under a microscope to find out the type of liver disease and how bad it is.
 An ultrasound test is usually done as well to see if the liver looks very diseased.

 How is hepatitis B treated?

 Hepatitis B is not treated unless it becomes a long-term (chronic) infection.
 Then medicines are used to try to slow down or stop the virus from damaging the liver.
 Most people get medicines they can take by mouth (orally).
 But some people get an injection.
 The decision to treat is complicated and based on many things.
 These include test results and how advanced your disease is.